EricCousineau-TRI/external_data_bazel/WORKFLOWS.md

 ## Download a Set of Files

-If you wish to download *all* files of a given extension at the specified revision under a certain directory, you may use `find` (and ensure that you use `~+` so that it returns absolute paths):
+If you wish to download *all* files of a given extension at the specified revision under a certain directory, you may use `find`.
+For example:

-    find ~+ -name '*.obj.sha512' | xargs bazel run //tools/external_data:download --
+    find . -name '*.obj.sha512' | ./tools/external_data:download

 For each `${file}.sha512` that is found, the file will be downloaded to `${file}`.